-My adventures with a WiFi TV tuner and the Roku channel that shouldn’t have worked
+My adventures with a WiFi TV tuner and a Roku player that shouldn’t have worked

 I recently became obsessed with getting a WiFi TV tuner to work in a way that wasn’t possible anymore, at least according to the manufacturer.